Discover the rich and fascinating history of Seville with a guided visit to both the Cathedral of Seville and Alcazar.

 Discover Seville and its main monuments with an official guide.
-Visit the Alcazar, before walking the narrow streets of the Santa Cruz district.
-End…
+Visit the Alcazar.
+End at La Giralda and the majestic Seville Cathedral.
+Marvel at…

 Seville's preeminent attraction, the Seville Cathedral, is the third-largest church in the world.
 A sublime specimen of Gothic architecture with a fascinating history, the cathedral is a formidable human achievement that will certainly take your breath away.